-- The quality of the entrant's argument its structure, clarity and power to persuade. - The way in which the speech is presented. - The explicit use of and reflection on some possible criteria for historical significance. - The links between their chosen topic and its wider historical context.
+- The quality of your argument its structure, clarity and power to persuade. - The way in which the speech is presented. - The explicit use of and reflection on some possible criteria for historical significance. - The links between your chosen topic and its wider historical context.